 Structural timber has the advantage over most other structural materials of being renewable and also a relatively good thermal insulation material.

 Structural timber is usually of the following types

-- normal softwood sections such as floor and ceiling joists as specified in the building regulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations).
+- normal softwood sections such as floor and ceiling joists as specified in the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).